-Grassroots Feature: The Movement for Communities over Highways in Shreveport, LA state.
-The city began in the 1800s as a company town but grew quickly in the antebellum years on the backs of enslaved Africans, who picked cotton for the hundreds of planters in the region, which was transported through Shreveport down the Red River to New Orleans to market.
-This exploitation of Black labor was just the start of the many of racial injustices that plague Shreveport today.
+Grassroots Feature: The Movement for Communities over Highways in Shreveport, LA

+Shreveport is the anchor of northwest Louisiana and is the fourth largest metropolitan area in the state.
+The city began in the 1800s as a company town but grew quickly in the pre-Civil War years on the backs of enslaved Africans, who picked cotton for the hundreds of planters in the region, which was transported through Shreveport down the Red River to New Orleans to market.
+This exploitation of Black labor was just the start of the many racial injustices that plague Shreveport today.
 Even after slavery had been abolished, Black people were trapped in a cycle of debt bondage, indentured labor, tenant farming, and sharecropping (Brock 2001, chap.
 3; Bayliss 2020).